morristech/kalipi-config/README.md

-# kalipi-config
+# The Kali Pi Config Script(s)
-Script to run kalipi-config easily on the Raspberry Pi.
+Script to run kalipi-config easily on the Raspberry Pi for beginners.
+MUST run Activate.sh before executing kalipi.sh (Advanced users skip this warning)